brailyguzman/MERN-TypeScript-Setup-Guide/README.md

     npm install --save-dev concurrently
     ```

-2. Head over to the package.json that we created in our **project’s root directory**, and add the following lines to the **scripts section**:
+2. Navigate to the package.json file in your project's root directory.
+This file contains metadata about your project and its dependencies.

+3. Depending on the tool you used to create your client (either Vite or Create React App), copy the corresponding code block and paste it into the scripts section of your package.json file.

+-   #### Vite
     ```json
     "scripts": {
         "client": "cd client && npm run dev",